 HIP93844 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD177300.
-BL Telescopii has alternative name(s), BL_Tel.

 BL Telescopii has a spectral type of F4Ib.
-This means the star is a blue to white supergiant star.
+This means the star is a yellow to white supergiant star.
 The star has a B-V Colour Index of 0.52 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 6,064 Kelvin.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 1.61 which gave the calculated distance to BL Telescopii as 2025.86 light years away from Earth or 621.12 parsecs.
 It would take a spaceship travelling at the speed of light, 2025.86 years to get there.
 We don't have the technology or spaceship that can carry people over that distance yet.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Right Ascension (R.A.)||19h 06m 38.11|